Updated: Jul 25

 If you yourself have never received the free gift of salvation/everlasting life, you can do so right now.
 The hard work has been done; Jesus did it for you.
 The gift is offered and has been paid for in full, you just need to accept it.
 Just trust Jesus; believe, as in fully trust that His death on the cross, as it was predicted in Scripture, paid the full price for your sins, and believe/trust that He rose from the grave on the third day and conquered death once and for all (1 Corinthians 15:1-4).
 This is the Gospel; the good news.
 Believe on the Lord Jesus and you shall be saved (Acts 16:31).
 Jesus is 100% God and 100% man.
 Being man, he was able to die in your place and pay the price/receive the wage of sin, which is death, that you and I deserved as sinners (Romans 3:23, 6:23).
 But because He is God (see John chapter 1), He was able to, and did indeed bodily rose from the grave ALIVE, and conquered death once and for all.

 As children of God; believers on Jesus, the trials of life need no longer simply callous and embitter us, God can use them to call us and better us.

 Please take some unhurried time and explore this relatively new and evolving website that is set up to reach the lost, and to encourage and equip the saints.
+Please use and share the material that is here freely as a tool to bring others to Christ and to otherwise minister to people.
 Please subscribe and check back often.
 Thanks and God bless.